crismaproject/wirecloud-widgets/openlayers/ENDPOINTS.md

 **Description:** Focuses the map on specified coordinates

 This is an endpoint that accepts a JSON-encoded object with latitude and longitude coordinate data.
-Whencoordinates are received (WGS 1984 projection), the map will pan to the location represented by it.
+When coordinates are received (WGS 1984 projection), the map will pan to the location represented by it.

 # Output endpoints

-## Added point

-**Internal name:** `added_point`

-**Friendcode:** `geo-lon-lat`

-**Description:** Whenever a point is added via the map viewer, this event dispatches the coordinates

 ## Added line